 Like any other business, software companies can be subject to mergers, takeovers and acquisitions and some of their products or services may suffer as a consequence.
 Check a potential provider’s past performance and track record to ensure that you don’t get caught with a platform that may suffer in terms of technical support in the future.

 Choosing the best CRM for small business can be a minefield so we hope this has given some insight into the areas to consider.
-If you would like help with your CRM selection or are looking for support with CRM data entry feel free to call us on 0800 994 9016 or click here to request a free consultation.
+If you are looking for support with CRM data entry or would like to learn more about our virtual personal assistant service feel free to call us on 0800 994 9016 or click here to request a free consultation.